Synthetixio/SIPs/content/sccp/sccp-143.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

 Currently there is a 3 to 4m sUSD shortfall on the [uniswap pools](https://info.uniswap.org/#/optimism/tokens/0x8c6f28f2f1a3c87f0f938b96d27520d9751ec8d9), this sccp aims at closing that gap while earning minters a substantial amount of fees and lowering the ETH skew on the debt pool.
-The proposed minting fee schedule is as follows:
+The proposed minting fee change schedule is as follows:
 - Change from 3.5% to 3%
 - Change from 3% to 2.5%
 - Change from 2.5% to 2%